vincentchachere/osticket-prereqs/README.md

 ### 22. ) Download PHP Manager for IIS

-- Go To: [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) to down load PHP Manager
+- Go To: [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) to download PHP Manager

-- Keep the [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) in its own tab, so that you can easily access them throught out this lab, if you haven't already.
+- Keep the [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) in a seperate tab, so that you can easily access them throught out this lab, if you haven't already.

 <img width="1511" alt="isolated" src=""><br>